danielneil/Shark/README.md

 It enables the use of programmable strategies to identify and execute upon trading opportunities.

 The example strategy is simple moving averages crossover with the chosen financial market being the Australian Stock Exchange (Top 20).
+It also demonstrates the RSI indicator to determine the strength of the opportunity.

 Though it focuses on the ASX, it could easily be adjusted to suit any financial market, along with an adapted strategy.